BBC star may have abused girls over four decades

 "We think we will come up with between 20 and 25 victims," he told reporters, adding the eight who had already come forward had mostly been aged 13 to 16 at the time of the alleged abuse.

-"The pattern of his offending behavior does appear to be on a national scale," Spindler said.
+"The pattern of his offending behaviour does appear to be on a national scale," Spindler said.
 He added the abuse spanned four decades with the earliest reported case in 1959.

-Cigar-chomping Savile, instantly recognizable by his shock of blonde hair and garish outfits, is accused of using his celebrity status to abuse the girls.
+Cigar-chomping Savile, instantly recognisable by his shock of blonde hair and garish outfits, is accused of using his celebrity status to abuse the girls.

 "CULTURE OF SEX ABUSE"